Diversity, Equity, Inclusion, Justice

 This study group is a cross-divisional team focused on recommending both immediate and long-term steps to implement anti-racist training, programming and education, PK-12.
 The group will work for two weeks, researching resources that can be utilized to ensure: effective education and inclusion of BIPOC throughout the academic and extra-curricular programs; support structures for BIPOC students, faculty and staff; and curricular incorporation of the slaveholding history of Pierce and Cornelia Connelly.
 Recommendations for next steps are to be submitted to the Head of School at the conclusion of the two-week study grant period.
 The group should also be prepared to discuss their work at in-service meetings and other school gatherings.

-- NAIS People of Color Conference — a national conference attended by Oak Knoll educators for the past six years.
+- NAIS People of Color Conference — a national conference attended by Oak Knoll educators for the past seven years.

 - NJAIS Job Fair to Promote Diversity — with workshops on “Unconscious Bias Among the Well-Intentioned: How It Affects the Hiring Process” and “Supporting and Retaining Faculty of Color.”